KarelDelgado/Assignment/README.md

 - https://github.com/square/picasso
 - https://github.com/hdodenhof/CircleImageView

-In order to get the project running it is necessary to provide some elements that Instagram requires:
+In order to get the project running it is necessary to provide some elements that Instagram requires.
+Provide this information in the Utils/Constants file.
 - CLIENT_ID
 - CLIENT_SECRET
 - REDIRECT_URI
-Provide this information in the Utils/Constants file.